NoahHenrikKleinschmidt/filerecords/README.md

 This will add *new* comments to file entries while preserving the old ones.

 ```
-records comment the_file -m "the message" -f flag1 flag2 ...
+records comment the_file -c "the comment" -f flag1 flag2 ...
 ```

 To remove a file or directory from the registry use: